 In fact, Kalugas have been known for an aggressive attitude towards over-eager fishermen, and some stories suggest that they flip over boats to cause serious damage.
 These might just be old legends from the sea, but the reputation for ferocity is real.

-Since Kaluga roe is so desirable and the Amur River has been long overfished, the species is struggling to survive, currently listed as critically endangered.
+Since Kaluga roe is so desirable and the Amur River has been long overfished, the species is struggling to survive, currently listed as a critically endangered species.
 The late sexual maturity of the Kaluga only adds to its vulnerability since it takes more than seven years for a female to start producing eggs.

-Add the fact that Kaluga is one of the most established and recognized caviar-producing sturgeons in the world, and many poachers are still after the fish despite protection laws put in place many decades ago.
+Add the fact that Kaluga is one of the most established and recognized caviar-producing sturgeons in the world, and many poachers are still after the fish despite protection laws and an export ban put in place many decades ago.

 In the meantime, there are ways to enjoy sustainably farmed Kaluga caviar without the guilt or legal troubles, so don’t sweat!